yxxxxx38324/xiaoxiaoyang.github.io/_pages/about.md

   <div>Apr 2023 - Present</div>
 </div>

-- 111Researching and designing an interaction-aware prediction model for an end-to-end prediction-guided planning framework to improve the performance of planning of autonomous vehicle in highly interactive scenarios.
+- Researching and designing an interaction-aware prediction model for an end-to-end prediction-guided planning framework to improve the performance of planning of autonomous vehicle in highly interactive scenarios.
 The closed-loop simulation in Carla simulator will be carried out later to verify the effectiveness.

 ## QCraft (QingZhouZhiHang Technology Co.
 LTD)